-Dave is known as the driving force behind the MIDI specification in 1981.
+Dave was the driving force behind the MIDI specification in 1981.
 It was Dave, in fact, who coined the acronym.
 In 1987 he was named a Fellow of the Audio Engineering Society (AES) for his continuing work in the area of music synthesis.
 After Sequential, Dave was President of DSD, Inc, an R&D division of Yamaha, where he worked on physical modeling synthesis and software synthesizer concepts.
 He then started the Korg R&D group in California, producing the Wavestation and other technology.

 He took over as President at Seer Systems and developed the first soft synth for Intel in 1994, followed by the first professional soft synth, Reality, released in 1997.